wanadev/obsidian-api/doc/application-side-api.md

 }
 ```

-To send an error to the callback, just pass the error as first parameter:
+To send an error to the callback, just pass the error as the first parameter:

 ```javascript
 callback(new Error("FooError"));
 ```

 To send a result to the callback, pass `null` to the first parameter and your
-result as second parameter:
+result as the second parameter:

 ```javascript
 callback(null, "my result");